Prince Charles And Camilla Make Sure They Weren’t Pickpocketed On The Tube [PHOTOS]

 Arriving at Farringdon tube station in their Bentley this morning, Prince Charles and the Duchess of Cornwall were handed special edition Oyster cards (tube passes) for a ride to celebrate the 150th anniversary of the London Underground.

-According to the Daily Mail, Farringdon Station was one of the first to be built in 1863 and is known as “the birthplace” of the tube.
+Daily Mail, Farringdon Station was one of the first to be built in 1863 and is known as “the birthplace” of the tube.

 The Mail (and a few other outlets) noticed that the train that the couple took was clean, on time and air conditioned, something that is not always true of public transportation (can I get an amen?).